South Granville High School

 South Granville High is a high school in Creedmoor, North Carolina, and is part of the Granville County Schools system.

 History

 South Granville High School was built in 1962 as a replacement high school for the already existing Creedmoor High (also located in Creedmoor; later known as the Creedmoor School).

 Since the Supreme Court case of Brown vs. Board of Education, the schools of North Carolina worked to become integrated.
-In Granville County this did not become true until late 1969.
-The black high school of G. C. Hawley (est. 1936) located a mile away from South Granville became the junior high school in 1970 taking the grades of 5–8 and South Granville became the high school with grades of 9–12.
+In Granville County integration did not occur until late 1969.
+The black high school, G. C. Hawley (est. 1936), located a mile away from South Granville, became the junior high school in 1970 taking the grades of 5–8, and South Granville became the high school with grades of 9–12.
 Since 1964 the South Granville athletics has had a rivalry with J. F. Webb High School located at the northern end of Granville County in Oxford.

 The school celebrated its 60th anniversary in 2022.